vigneshsb403/HRS-tcp-issue/README.md

 According to the HTTP spec when a request has both CL and TE, TE is given higher priority.

+CL counting: the Content length count begins after the empty line between the headers and the body of the request and `\r\n` is counted as 2 bytes.

 POST request parsing
 ```yaml